sawantatharva/atharva-sawant-blog/content/blog/P2022-01/index.md

 As for how to submit a successful application, I do not know what made my application successful.
 As for what was on my application, well, everything I am comfortable sharing about myself is on my website.
 Also, the application process at Plaksha is unique to the person applying, so my responses wouldn't help anyone.

-### Can you help me with the college application process?
+### Can you help me with the College Application Process?

 Sorry, I cannot, even though I would love to.
 As the application process, itself is unique to the applicant and ever-changing, I cannot do any better than redirect you to the institution’s websites or provide a few tips (which I have shared below).
 Hope you understand!
+(For Plaksha-Specific Questions, you can still reach out to me via Email: [atharva] dot [sawant] at [plaksha] dot [edu] dot [in].)

+## Tips (for College Application Process)!

+1. Be Yourself.
+2. Start Early.
+3. Relax & Enjoy the Process!

 # Website Specifications